Fauna of California: Colorado River

-The Colorado River is the longest river in the State of California.
-Many animals have made the Colorado River and surrounding Lower Colorado River Valley their home.
-Animals along the river include several species of snakes, scorpions, tarantula, yellow-headed blackbird, desert iguana, kit fox, bobcats and coyotes.
+The Colorado River is the longest river in California.
+Many animals have made the Colorado River and surrounding valley their home.
+Animals along the river include several species of snakes, scorpions, tarantula, yellow-headed blackbird, desert iguana, kit fox, bobcats, and coyotes.
 Rivers and streams in the Colorado Basin were once home to 49 species of native fish, of which 42 are endemic.

 Engineering projects and river regulation have led to the extinction of four species and severe declines in the populations of 40 species.
 The bonytail chub, razorback sucker, Colorado pikeminnow, and humpback chub are among those considered the most at risk.
 All are unique to the Colorado River system and well adapted to the river's natural silty conditions and flow variations.

 Californian Coast

 On the Californian Coast, many species of animals and plants can be found.
 The raccoon, skunk, opossum, and rat are 4 of the species.
 Large predators include the red fox, bobcat, coyote, American black bear, and the cougar.
-Wasps, the European honeybee, yellowjackets, flies, moths, and many other insects also live on the Californian coast.
+Wasps, the European honeybee, yellowjackets, flies, moths, and many other insects also live on the Californian Coast.
 Marine life includes orcas and great white sharks.
 The gray fox is more common than its red cousin.